What Kathryn Was Really Thinking During The 'Southern Charm' Finale

 “I realized that I wasn’t talking to a sane person.
 I wanted her to hear me.
 In Hilton Head she blindsided me.
 This time I was more prepared, but it was still beyond anything I could have expected.”

-The first episode showed the final scene of the season when Thomas’ girlfriend calls you an egg donor and insults your parenting.
+Inquisitr: The first episode showed the final scene of the season when Ashley Jacobs calls you an egg donor and insults your parenting.
 What did you think of her phrasing?

 “Interesting.
 It was sort of unique, but I don’t think it’s original thought.
 Someone must have told her that because she’s far more simple than that.”

-What was the best thing to come out of that evening, despite the stress?
+Inquisitr: What was the best thing to come out of that evening, despite the stress?

 “Getting a fresh start with Patricia was the best thing.
 We have really started building a friendship away from the camera, and that means everything.”